laoo/PGMTech/README.md

 ### Logical components layout

-The main CPU has mapped into its address-space: BIOS, work RAM, video / palette RAM, Z80 interface, Z80 work RAM, I/O registers and external `P` ROM.
+The main CPU is memory-mapped into its address-space: BIOS, work RAM, video / palette RAM, Z80 interface, Z80 work RAM, I/O registers and external `P` ROM.

-Secondary CPU has access to its work RAM, main CPU interface and sound chip interface.
+The secondary CPU has access to its work RAM, main CPU interface and sound chip interface.

-Video chip has access to video / palette RAM, internal 2 MB of tile data ROM, and external `T`, `B` and `A` ROMs
+The video chip has access to video / palette RAM, internal 2 MB of tile data ROM, and external `T`, `B` and `A` ROMs

-Sound chip has access to internal 2 MB audio samples ROM and external `M` ROM
+The sound chip has access to internal 2 MB audio samples ROM and external `M` ROM

 ## 68000 Memory map